NOTE: The proposed work that may be exempt from a building permit may require permits or approvals from other divisions within Yakima County.

 To be exempt, the proposed structure shall meet ALL of the following criteria.

-Shall be on the same lot with a Group R-3 Occupancy (existing house).
+Shall be on the same lot with a Group R-3 Occupancy (existing house) except for portable animal shelter.

 Non-habitable, (shall not be used, or intended to be used, for living, sleeping, or cooking).